ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 Let’s create a tender:

-.. include:: http/tutorial/create-tender-procuringEntity.http
+.. http:example:: http/tutorial/create-tender-procuringEntity.http
    :code:

 We have `201 Created` response code, `Location` header and body with extra `id`, `tenderID`, and `dateModified` properties.

 Let's check what tender registry contains:

-.. include:: http/tutorial/tender-listing-after-procuringEntity.http
+.. http:example:: http/tutorial/tender-listing-after-procuringEntity.http
    :code:

 We don't see internal `id` of tender, because tender appears in the listing from `active` status.